WolfNT90/gigavibe-java-edition/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve zenvibe
+about: Create a report to help improve Gigavibe
 title: ''
 labels: bug
 assignees: ''